Weed Management Considerations Following Hail Damage to Corn or Soybean

 Mid-season weed control relies on a dense crop canopy to prevent or suppress weed growth, even after herbicides may no longer be active.
-Hail can severely delay or damage crop canopy development, and under these conditions a late weed emergence can occur in canopy gaps, which, if left unmanaged, may result in yield loss, harvest issues, and an increased weed seed bank the following year.
+Hail can severely delay or damage crop canopy development, and under these conditions a late weed emergence can occur in canopy gaps.
+If left unmanaged, this flush of weeds could result in yield loss, harvest issues, and an increased weed seed bank the following year.
 An important question arises when hail damage occurs mid-season, especially as crops canopy: “What are effective weed control options?”
 In answering, a number of factors should be considered.

 Herbicides and the Fine Print